 - Hal.dll is missing or corrupt.
 Please re-install a copy of the above file.

 - NTLDR is missing.
 Press any key to restart.

 Note: The error message you see doesn't have to be exactly as I've listed above.
 For example, the hal.dll issue comes in various forms but it will always mention hal.dll.

 Have an error other than one listed above?
 No problem, you just aren't experiencing one of the more common computer startup error messages.
 Move on to Step 3 below for help.

-Search the PC Support site for a troubleshooting guide specific to the error message.
+Search my site for a troubleshooting guide specific to the error message.
 I have individual troubleshooting guides for well over one thousand specific error messages and likely have one specific to the error you're seeing when you turn on your computer.

 An error message during startup is an indication of a specific problem so it's important to troubleshoot the specific issue the error message is indicating and not to waste time testing unrelated pieces of hardware or replacing unrelated files.

 Note: I also keep an alphabetical list of my error message troubleshooting guides in my Find by Error Message directory.

 If I don't yet have specific troubleshooting information for your startup error, you might still benefit from a bit more information about the error.